Destinations Greece The Cyclades Mykonos

 €€

-Must ordergrilled lamb chops + fava
+Must ordergrilled octopus + the catch

-A British-Greek-run taverna at the south end of Megali Ammos beach (a 10-minute walk south of Mykonos Town along the coast path) — Joanna runs the room, the menu is honest Cretan-Cycladic, the tables are right on the sand.
+A British-Greek-run taverna at the south end of Megali Ammos beach (a 10-minute walk south of Mykonos Town along the coast path) — Joanna runs the room, the menu is honest Greek taverna, the tables are right on the sand.
 The lunch the Town crowd does when they don't want a cab.
 Sunset side; book the railing table.

 Avli tou Thodori